 Addition to this, eggs also have a high content of sulfur, which is a mineral needed for collagen production.
 Sulfur helps to remove environmental toxins from the body, which interferes with the collagen production.

 7. Carrots – Sources Of Collagen

 Other best sources of collagen that you should know and then try to consume more must include carrots.
 Carrots are not only good for treating acnes, but they are also good for collagen synthesis due to their high content of vitamin A. Actually, carrots help increase the skin’s elasticity, restore collagen, and boost blood flow to the skin.
 Consuming carrots decreases sebum production and reduces the problems of acne.
 There are many different ways to make dishes with carrots for you to choose from.

 Cod is packed with proline and glycine.
 Even if you do not need to get more natural collagen sources, you should still consume more cod.
-This is because it has a high content of omega-3s, which may be important for lowering inflammation in the body.
+This is because it has a high content of omega-3s, which may be vital for lowering inflammation in the body.
 You can consider taking fermented cod liver oil on a daily basis.
 Moreover, it is a great vitamin D source and a natural sleep aid.